How To Have An Amazing Weekend Getaway in Donegal, Ireland

 It is time for a short weekend getaway in Ireland!
 Nonetheless, it was for a weekend only; it was not less remarkable!
 Especially, as it was my present for myself for my exceptional day – my birthday!
-So instead of trying to figure out what to do on my special day and with whom I want to spend it, I chose to take the responsibility to make me happy.
+So instead of trying to figure out what to do on my special day and with whom I want to spend it, I chose to take the responsibility to make myself happy.

 This time, I also made a better job of planning this trip.
-Different to my June trip, I checked the dates of the return flight first before I booked it making sure that I did not choose the wrong day for the return flight.
+Different from my June trip, I checked the dates of the return flight first before I booked it making sure that I did not choose the wrong day for the return flight.

 A Getaway in Ireland – A Weekend Itinerary